fc49606/Group4_CN/README.md

 On every XXX-with-proxy.yaml maku sure that you have your project-id and the id of your SQL Database

+## Deploy the microservices

-## Deploy the microservices to the cluster
+To deploy the microservices to a cluster run:
     ```./create_services.sh
     ```

 Note: this may take a few minutes to complete

 ## Delete the microservices

+To delete all the microservices on a cluster run:
     ```./delete_services.sh
     ```